Part 3, Expanding around the World. Lesson 2 of 10.

 2.Jesus people in India.
 An interesting phenomenon in India is the existence of hundreds of thousands of people who confess faith in Jesus but do not receive baptism and do not join a church.
 Most of them are women, and most of them are from the lower caste.
 Many heard about Jesus by attending a Christian school.
 If they officially join the Christian church, they will lose government privileges.
 Higher caste believers do not join the church because of fear of rejection by their relatives; one reason the relatives will be angry is because they feel the person is joining a religion that belongs to a lower caste.
 These believers show it is possible to change religions without changing culture.
 Although they may visit a church service, much of their worship is in Hindu style, looking at a picture of Jesus.
 Since they feel the threat of evil spirits, they are glad that Jesus is a God who has power over the spirits, who has love, and who cares about them.

-3.Orthodox branches.
-The rest of the countries in this lesson separated themselves from the three branches introduced in lesson one¹‾¹ when they did not accept a teaching of one of the early church councils.
+3.A disagreement.
+The rest of the countries in this lesson separated themselves from the three branches introduced in lesson one when they did not accept a teaching of one of the early church councils.
+The Council of Ephesus in 431, declared that Jesus Christ, though divine as well as human, is only one being, or person.
+Thus, the Council of Ephesus explicitly rejected Nestorianism, the doctrine that Christ was two distinct beings, one divine (the Logos) and one human (Jesus), who happened to inhabit the same body.
 The Council of Chalcedon in 451 declared that Christ is one Person in two natures (divine and human).
 This is called the “orthodox” teaching, and is accepted by the three branches.
 The reasoning is that Jesus was both God and Man, and that each nature was distinct but not separate, because only if Christ were truly human could he have felt our pain and died as the substitute for our sins.

-4.Another branch.
+4.Other branches.
 Those who did not accept this wording are called non-Chalcedonian Churches.
 They preferred to say that Christ has one nature, which is divine and human.
-They emphasized the God-nature of Jesus, to the point that the human nature of Jesus is dominated by the God-nature.
-This view is called “monophysitism,” which means “one nature.”
-The council rejected the idea that Jesus had only a god-nature, so those who disagreed moved east out of the reach of the Roman Empire, so that the Roman Emperor could not force them to accept the decision.
+7 They moved east out of the reach of the Roman Empire, so that the Roman Emperor could not force them to accept the decision.
 This view is held by the historic churches of Ethiopia, Egypt, Syria, and Armenia.
 Churches with this non-Chalcedonian view are today often called “the Church of the East.”
-(Various groups within it include the Assyrian Church of the East, Oriental Orthodox Church, Syrian Church of the East.)
-Even up to today, a good way to determine whether a group of believers is orthodox is to find out what they teach about Jesus – if they teach the Jesus is fully God and fully man.
+For over a thousand years many non-Chalcedonian and Nestorian churches existed throughout Central Asia, but have diminished as Islam has expanded.

 5.India again.
 Refugees from the Middle East regularly settled on the coast of India.
 Many were believers who were escaping from persecution by the empire of Persia (today called Iran), which at that time also controlled Syria.
 But in 401, Persia allowed religious freedom.
 These refugees to India were non-Chaldedonian believers who were free to continue their view of Christ because they were outside the control of the Roman Empire.
 Because of the relationship between the Syrian church and the refugees in India, by the 500’s the Bishop who lived in Babylon, controlled by Persia, had also taken responsibility for the Christians in India.
 This group is called the “Church of the East.”
 Today a large number of believers in India still belong to this ancient church, there, which has its headquarters in Syria.
 The story of Catholic missions in India will be in Lesson 14, and of Protestants in India will be in Lesson 16.